Northern Guangxi Rich Food: Unlock Guilin’s Spicy, and Sour Flavors

 Guangxi rice terraces cooking

-Steaming Techniques Unique to Mountain Communities
+Steaming Techniques Unique to Mountain Communities in Guangxi

 • Bottom layer: Glutinous rice absorbs steam’s humidity, softening into cloud-like grains.